Rayners Lane tube station: Design

-The station, more a halt, was rebuilt, following the start of house building in the locality in the 1930s that saw passenger figures rise from 22,000 per annum in 1930 to 4 millions in 1937 by a new station to a design by Charles Holden and Reginald Uren that opened on 8 August 1938.
+The station, more a halt, was rebuilt, following the start of house building in the locality in the 1930s that saw passenger figures rise from 22,000 per annum in 1930 to 4 million in 1937 by a new station to a design by Charles Holden and Reginald Uren that opened on 8 August 1938.
 Work had started in earnest with the opening of a temporary timber booking hall and shops on 14 March 1935 allowing work on the new station to proceed.

 The station, now Grade II Listed by Historic England, features the large cube-shaped brick and glass ticket hall capped with a flat reinforced concrete roof and geometrical forms typical of the new stations built in this period.
 To the west of the station, there is a reversing siding between the running tracks and, during the day, half of the Piccadilly line service reverses here.
-Two sidings were located south of the station but these were no longer used: with no connection with the running lines.
-In late 2017 these sidings were lifted.
+Two sidings were located south of the station but these were no longer used, with no connection with the running lines.
+In late 2017, these sidings were lifted.